 Everyone who works in the U.S. must pay Social Security and Medicare taxes.
 For independent contractors and others who are self-employed, these taxes are called "self-employment taxes."

-These taxes are based on your business net income (profits).
-The tax rate is 15.3%, with 12.4% for the Social Security part and 2.9% for Medicare.
+These taxes are based on your business's net income (profits).
+The self-employment tax rate is 15.3% with 12.4% going to Social Security and 2.9% to Medicare.
 You can take a deduction for half of the total, equal to the amount that an employer would pay for these taxes.

 Each year, the Social Security part is capped at a specific maximum.
 If your combined earnings as an IC and as an employee are greater than $200,000 for the year, you must pay an additional Medicare tax of 0.9% on your combined earnings as an IC and as an employee (if this applies).